 8.1.
 This Agreement becomes effective on [date].
 This Agreement ends automatically, without notice being required, on the date the last Service has been delivered, accepted and paid.

 8.2.
-This Agreement cannot be terminated early by you or by us, save for the specific termination events specified in Article 8.3 and/or Article 8.4.
+This Agreement cannot be terminated early by you, save for the specific termination events specified in Article Article 8.4.

 8.3.
+We may fully or partly terminate this Agreement for convenience at any time by giving you two months written notice.
+If this Agreement is terminated for convenience by us, you are not entitled to any compensation as a result of such termination.

 We may fully or partially terminate this Agreement with immediate effect by giving you notice at any time, if:

 a. you breach an obligation under this Agreement and, if the breach is capable of remedy, you fail to remedy the breach within 14 days after we ask you to do so;

-b. you breach an obligation under this Agreement which is incapable of remedy;
+b. you breach an obligation under this Agreement which is incapable of remedy (breaches of the Code of Ethics are considered non-remedial);

-c. you do not provide us with adequate assurance that you can fulfill your obligations under this Agreement in a timely fashion after we ask you to do so; or
+c. you do not provide us with adequate assurance that you can fulfill your obligations under this Agreement in a timely fashion after we ask you to do so;

-d. the European Programme(s) in connection with which we entered into this Agreement with you are terminated.
+d. the European Programme(s) in connection with which we entered into this Agreement with you are terminated;

-e. you do not agree to - or are unable to comply with - changes to this Agreement required by us with a view to the implementation of the Horizon Europe Programme, corresponding arrangements we make with the EIT, or arrangements we make with other EU bodies in this respect.
+e. you do not agree to - or are unable to comply with - changes to this Agreement required by us with a view to the implementation of the Horizon Europe Programme, corresponding arrangements we make with the EIT, or arrangements we make with other EU bodies in this respect; or

 f. any change, event, circumstance, condition or effect occurs which KIC InnoEnergy SE in its sole discretion believes or is reasonably likely to materially adversely impact either (i) the industries or fields in which KIC SE operates or (ii) either Party’s possibilities to perform its material obligations under this Agreement, or otherwise materially impedes or delays such performance.

-g. the exit of the United Kingdom from the European Union complicates either Party complying with the terms or conditions of this Agreement, or would lead to a material increase of the costs of either Party doing so (which, for example, could be the case if costs incurred by KIC InnoEnergy SE for UK service providers are no longer found eligible by the EIT).
-PLEASE DELETE THIS CLAUSE (8.3 g) IF NOT APPLICABLE, UNLESS USED FOR PUBLISHED TENDER THEN THIS CLAUSE SHOULD BE ADOPTED.

 8.4.
 You may fully or partially terminate this Agreement with immediate effect by giving us notice at any time, if:

 a. we breach an obligation under this Agreement, and, if the breach is capable of remedy, we fail to remedy the breach within 14 days after you ask us to do so;